bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/01_Task_Graph.rst

    The dependency graph of the SparseLU application

 When only the ``dot`` file is passed as a parameter, ``compss_gengraph`` creates a PDF image file by default, named ``complete_graph.pdf``.
-However, an different image format can be selected by specifying any other format supported by GraphViz.
+However, a different image format can be selected by specifying any other format supported by GraphViz.
 Check the list of supported formats `here <https://graphviz.org/docs/outputs/>`_, and verify also that they are supported in your system, since not all formats are available for all systems.
 An example on how to specify the format would be: